okyeron/fates/hardware/BOM.md

 |[RPI4-MODBP-4GB-BULK](http://www.mouser.com/Search/ProductDetail.aspx?R=RPI4-MODBP-4GB-BULK)|0| |RPI4 b 4GB||
 ||1| |RPI Power supply - 3A USB-C recommended||

+If out of stock at Mouser/Digikey, the OLED display can also be purchased [directly from the manufacturer here](https://www.newhavendisplay.com/nhd2712864wdw3-p-9547.html).

 You might need to adjust order quantities, get knurled encoders, or get clicky buttons instead of quiet.
 So be sure to check part numbers and availability before ordering.
 NOTE - some parts may be out of stock.
 See the alternates listed above for other choices.

 \** The USB-C jack can be considered optional.
 You can power everything directly from the Raspberry Pi's own power input OR the Fates USB-C jack (DO NOT TRY TO POWER BOTH!)